asliboyraz/PMGs/README.md

 labels <- read.table('data/task-healthy-cirrhosis.txt', sep="\t",header = FALSE)
 ```

-A Phyloseq object created.
+Create a Phyloseq object.
 Data is filtered and 0's are replaced.
 TAX table and Sampledata are organized.

 ```{r}
 library(phyloseq)